samkennerly/suneku/README.md

 5. Click on `/practice/` and open the `practice.ipynb` notebook to start doing data science.

 ### Windows
-You can use suneku on a Windows machine with [Docker for Windows](https://docs.docker.com/docker-for-windows/), but you'll need to know enough about Docker to write your own setup script instead of using [run_suneku_lab](https://github.com/samkennerly/suneku/blob/master/labs/run_suneku_lab).
+You can use suneku on a Windows machine with [Docker for Windows](https://docs.docker.com/docker-for-windows/), but you'll need to know enough about Docker to write your own setup script.
+See [run_suneku_lab](https://github.com/samkennerly/suneku/blob/master/labs/run_suneku_lab) for inspiration.

 ## Jupyter notebooks

-Jupyter notebooks are useful for the early stages of a study when you don't know what you're doing yet.
-I use them to inspect data for quality and formatting issues, quickly try untested ideas, and export summaries of projects.
-My basic Jupyter workflow typcally works like this:
+Jupyter notebooks are useful for "exploratory data analysis," which is a PR-friendly name for the stages of a project in which you don't know precisely what you're doing yet.
+I use them to inspect data for quality and formatting issues, quickly test hypotheses, and export human-readable summaries of studies.
+My typical workflow looks like this:

-* Open a notebook
+* Open a notebook.
-* Import packages (or your own custom modules) with Python `import` statements
+* Import packages with Python `import` statements.
-* Type some Python code in a cell
+* Type some Python code in a cell.
-* Hit Shift-Enter to run that cell and inspect the output
+* Hit Shift-Enter to run that cell and inspect the output.
-* If the result isn't what you wanted, then edit your code and try again
+* Oops, that's not actually what I meant to do.
+Edit my code and try again.
-* When you're reasonably sure that you did something useful, save and go to the next cell
+* Whenever I do something useful, I save the notebook and go to the next cell.

 For more details, see this [Jupyter tutorial](http://nbviewer.jupyter.org/github/jupyter/notebook/blob/master/docs/source/examples/Notebook/Notebook%20Basics.ipynb).